Contagem

 Contagem ([kõˈtaʒẽj]) is a city in the center of the state of Minas Gerais, in Brazil.
 It is only 21 km from the capital, Belo Horizonte, and forms part of a metropolitan area with a population of 4.8 million.

+Over time, the city's geographic boundaries were lost due to its horizontal growth towards the capital, causing intense conurbation with Belo Horizonte.
+Contagem is part of the Greater Belo Horizonte area and is one of the most important cities in this urban agglomeration, mainly due to its large industrial park.
+Its road system, designed to accommodate an intense flow of vehicles and cargo, is made up of the country's main highways, BR-381 (Fernão Dias - access to São Paulo), BR-262 (access to Vitória and Triângulo Mineiro) and BR-040 (access to Brasília and Rio de Janeiro).

 Geography

 The city belongs to the metropolitan mesoregion and to the microregion of Belo Horizonte, has a territorial extension of 195.2 km2, and borders the municipalities of Ribeirão das Neves, Esmeraldas, Betim, Ibirité and Belo Horizonte.
 The elevation of the city hall is 939 m.

 Demography

 According to estimates from 2020 the municipal population was 668,949 making it the third most populous city in the state of Minas Gerais, after Belo Horizonte and Uberlândia.

 The population is very young with 86% of the population being less than 50 years old.